 Full disclosure, I’ve always been a blade guy, and rationalized that once I go down the mallet road, there’s no coming back, “the toothpaste would be out of the tube”… the point of no return.
 The counter to that point of view is that 80% of tour players are now using mallets, so they likely figured out that day in and day out, more forgiveness = greater consistency.
-The guys that play for a living have deemed that they roll it better with a mallet, who am I to say otherwise.
-Eventually, golf gets everyone, and the game itself pushes you to try just about everything.
+The guys that play for a living have deemed that they roll it better with a mallet, so if they’ve decided they should play a mallet loaded with technology, then you probably should too.

-So when the opportunity came to review a putter for EVENROLL (I’ve always been a fan of Guerin Rife and his innovations) I though why not not pick a mallet?
-I did my research and picked the V5.2 model.
+So when the opportunity came to review a putter for EVENROLL (I’ve always been a fan of Guerin Rife and his innovations), I thought, why not, picked the V5.2 model… which is the exact opposite of my Newport 2.6 gamer.

 Tech: